usaid-cs/yesterday-i-learned/linguistics.md

 1. "LL" is pronounced "Y" in Spanish.
 1. Orion is pronounced oh-RYE-un.
 1. Albuquerque is pronounced AL-ber-ker-kee.
-1. There are at least four correct pronunciations for the word "Laos," making it one of the few words no one can pronounce incorrectly. ["Locals pronounce it Laos."][youtube 4]
+1. There are at least four correct pronunciations for the word "Laos," making it one of the few words no one can pronounce incorrectly. ["Locals pronounce it *Laos*."][youtube 4]
 1. *Separate* is pronounced SEP-a-rate as a verb and SEP-rate as an adjective.
 1. [Nauru][wikipedia 77] is pronounced na-OO-roo.
 It means "I go to the beach".
 1. Maniacal is pronounced "muh-NYE-ic-oh".